JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 >
 {style="note"}

-To avoid any issues during publication, publish all artifacts from one host only to avoid duplicating publications in the repository.
+To avoid any issues during publication, publish all artifacts from a single host to avoid duplicating publications in the repository.
 Maven Central, for example, explicitly forbids duplicate publications and fails the process.
 <!-- TBD: add the actual error -->